premchander-revature/interviewquestions/Java Automation/testing-automation.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

 In Selenium, the Select class provides the implementation of the HTML SELECT tag.
-A Select tag provides the helper methods with select and deselect options.
+A Select tag provides the helper methods with select and deselects options.

 </blockquote>
 </details>